deepomicslab/LocalHGT/README.md

 ## Reference database
 ```
 Please contruct the database before running.
-The database (a single file in fasta formate) should contain all the representative references of your concerning envirment.
-You can
+The database (a single file in fasta
+formate) should contain all the representative references of your concerning
+envirment.

 For human gut, we can download it from the UHGG database.

 Please use samtools to index the database first by